A jade bonsai created from Portulacaria afra is much easier to develop as a good bonsai than the larger leaf plant, Crassula argentea.

 If the long water-filled branches are allowed to grow naturally, their weight causes them to droop.
 Sometimes natural cascades are formed from the lower limbs.
 With frequent pruning, the small leaves readily form desirable pads.Look closely at your subject before determining it must be a formal upright.

-Root-over-rock (another of Jim Smith's bonsai above) is an excellent style for Portulacaria.
+Root-over-rock (another of Jim Smith's bonsai) is an excellent style for Portulacaria.

 All styles should be considered for jade bonsai.
 Drastic pruning - if necessary to create a great shape - is not a problem.
 Just watch those segments.